Statement of Health and Safety Organisation

 In addition to the above arrangements I have set up a Departmental Health & Safety Committee.
 The departmental members of the committee are the Head of the Mathematical Institute, DSO, Director of IT & Physical Resources, Head of Administration, HR Officer, Observatory Director, and a Postdoctoral Researcher representative.
 The OUES members of the committee are the Facilities & Services Manager (Maths) and ROQ Senior FM Manager.

 The committee provides a forum for discussion of health and safety matters for all levels of employees and student representatives.
 In particular the committee will review building accident statistics and trends, examine inspection reports, consider relevant reports or complaints, review safe working procedures, provide guidance and and facilitate safety training, and plan safety inspections and publicity.
 Copies of the agendas, papers and minutes are forwarded to the University Safety Office.
 The nature of the committee is advisory and its deliberations do not remove the day-to-day responsibility for health and safety from the Head of Department [see University Policy Statement S2/01].

 The committee meets at least annual, typically in Hilary term.
-There is also a building operations group which contains many of the members of this committee and meets monthly to ensure close coordination of various building matters including safety.
+There is also a building operations group which contains many of the members of this committee and meets quarterly to ensure close coordination of various building matters including safety.